Led by Southwest PA Area Health Education Center (AHEC), a collaborative to train community health workers wins Healthy Allegheny Challenge

 From the development of the first successful polio vaccine to the creation of Mr. Yuk, Pittsburgh and Allegheny County have a long history of turning our knack for innovation towards some of our most pressing public health concerns.

-The Henry L. Hillman Foundation is honored to support that tradition with the launch of the Healthy Allegheny Challenge, a public challenge that invites teams of organizations to submit proposed solutions that will improve the health and quality of life for communities in Allegheny County.
-One winner will be selected to receive a $1.5 million grant to implement the proposed public health project.
+Henry L. Hillman Foundation is honored to support that tradition through the Healthy Allegheny Challenge, a public challenge that invited teams of organizations to submit proposed solutions that will improve the health and quality of life for communities in Allegheny County.
+Applications were scored by an expert evaluation panel; the members of which were chosen for their public health and community knowledge and experience.

-The Challenge will accept proposals that support objectives within five priority areas of the Plan for a Healthier Allegheny, which are:
+The Challenge was designed to support progress on the objectives within five priority areas of the Plan for a Healthier Allegheny, which are:

 - Access: Identify and address gaps in and barriers to accessible and affordable, person-centered, high quality health care.